 While you should always follow your doctor's recommendations about your care, using some complementary medicine techniques can be very calming and soothing to your health.

 Use of essential oils can relax your body and relieve pain.
 Some essential oils are harmful for those with kidney failure, so be cautious and listen to the respected advice of people who have studied such practice.
 Our caregiver guide goes into great detail about how to use aromatherapy and reflexology in your kidney disease care – taking into account the ramifications of kidney failure.

-To begin with, it’s nice to use a bit of lavender to soothe you.
+To begin with, it's nice to use a bit of lavender to soothe you.
 You might find some wax that can be melted in a warmer that has the scent of lavender.
 Having this going in your house when you have company or just need to relax can calm the environment.
+If you're wanting to try and further calm yourself and your surroundings, then perhaps have a look into other natural oils such as these CBD oils derived from the cannabis plant.
+If you find CBD to be helpful for you, you might then also think about using something like this CBD Distillery coupon and others to save money if you continue to purchase CBD products.
 Another essential oil that works well for people with kidney failure is mandarin, which helps with treating exhaustion and fatigue.
 It appears to stimulate the adrenal glands and helps reduce stress.
-You can find this essential oil at Amazon: http://www.renaldiethq.com/go/mandarinoil
+You can find this essential oil at Amazon: https://www.renaldiethq.com/mandarinoil

 In addition to using some complementary medicine, you should always take your medications that are prescribed.